beetbox/audioread/README.rst

 2.1.0
   The FFmpeg backend can now also use Libav's ``avconv`` command.
   Fix a warning by requiring GStreamer >= 1.0.
+  Fix some Python 3 crashes with the new GStreamer backend (thanks to
+  @xix-xeaon).

 2.0.0
   The GStreamer backend now uses GStreamer 1.x via the new